 Just like in a traditional work setting, remote teams need clear objectives and goals.
 Employee performance should be measured by outcomes, not outputs.

 Methodologies for setting goals vary between companies, but we stick to quarterly objectives and key results (OKRs).
-The Microverse team uses a helpful tool called Plai to define and measure OKRs.
+The Microverse team uses Goals in Asana to define and measure OKRs.

 Many managers of remote teams want to know whether their employees work two, eight, or 15 hours a day.
 But measuring the hours employees work tells you nothing about their results.